 You can work over existing stains when you want deeper stain colors than you have now.

-3. Can You Restain Wood Without Sanding?
+4. Can You Refinish Wood Without Sanding?

 So, these eight steps we've covered can turn beat-up garage sale finds into pieces that look like they came from an expensive furniture store.
 The biggest thing to remember is that preparation makes or breaks your project.